catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 Floating IPs
 ============

-In order to connect to our instance, we will need to allocate a floating IP to the instance.
-Alternately, one could create a VPN and save some money by avoiding floating IPs altogether.
+In order to connect to your instance, you will need to allocate a floating IP to the instance.
+Alternately, you could create a VPN and save some money by avoiding floating IPs altogether.
 VPNs are not feasible when the instance will be offering a service to the greater internet.